mever-team/FairBench/docs/material/visualization.md

 A more concise visualization strategy is to create tables in the console, like below.
-This also admits a `sideways` argument with default True that determines whether to attempt to show multiple tables side-by-side if necessary.
+This also admits a `sideways` argument with default value True that determines whether to attempt to show multiple tables side-by-side if necessary.
-It also accepts a `legend` argument with default False that shows additional textual descriptions, similarly to the console report.
+It also accepts a `legend` argument with default False about showing additional textual descriptions, similarly to the console report.

 ```python